Schoonology/weighted/README.md

 Microbenchmarks are available via `npm run bench` if you want examples of the different patterns and their performance implications.

+## Selecting multiple items simultaneously

+For now, selecting multiple items in the same call is unsupported.
+If you want multiple selections (i.e. duplicates are okay, you just want multiple), then calling `weighted.select` multiple times is sufficient.
+If you're hoping to get multiple _unique_ selections in the same call, you're best off writing a wrapper to suit your specific use case.
+[Issue #2][issue-2] has one approach.

 ## Thanks

 This module was originally built for [`bot-factory`][bot-factory], and I'd be